 – If using trim or buds, spread the ground starting material thinly on a cookie sheet and place in the oven at 220-225°F.

 – If using kief, dry sift, or ice water hash (cooking grade or otherwise), spread the concentrate thinly on an oven-safe Pyrex or ceramic dish and place in the oven at 220-225°F.

-- If using reclaim or activated CO2 oil, you do not need to decarboxylate further as they are already been full activated.
+– If using reclaim or activated CO2 oil, you do not need to decarboxylate further as these forms of cannabis are already fully activated.

 Step 4: Infuse and Emulsify

 Place the starting material and coconut oil in a crock-pot on low for 2-3 hours.
 If a slow cooker is not available, you can use a tin foil covered, oven-safe dish at 220°F for 2-3 hours.
 Keep in mind that if you infuse the oil for longer than 3 hours, some of the THC can begin to convert to CBN, making the effects more sedative.

 This seems to be the step where many recipes differ; some call for butter heated in a crock pot while others call for honey heated on a hot plate…who is right?